karimmouden/CEH-in-bullet-points/chapters/16-cloud-computing/test/3-cloud_attacks.md

                         - and then launches a side channel attack.

 ------------------------------------------------------------------------------------------------------------------------------------------------
+### An attacker

-## An attacker runs a virtual machine on the same physical host as the victim’s virtual machine and takes
+  ### runs a virtual machine on the same physical host as the victim’s virtual machine &
-## advantage of shared physical resources (processor cache) to steal data (cryptographic key) from the victim.
+  ### takes advantage of shared physical resources (processor cache) to

+                steal data (cryptographic key) from the victim.

 ## Which of the following attacks he is performing?